Bible Reading: 2 Thessalonians 2:13-17

 We are thankful that God chose you to be among the first to experience salvation, a salvation that came through the Spirit who makes you holy and by your belief in the truth.
 2 Thessalonians 2:13

-PRAY: Lord, the world gives me all kinds of standards to judge actions and ideas.
-I submit to you as the perfect Judge of what is good and right.
+PRAY: Lord, the world gives us all kinds of standards to judge actions and ideas.
+We know you are the perfect judge of what is good and right.

 ACT: Look today for ways that people throw out God’s rules of right and wrong.
 What could you say to change their thinking?